Independent pre-tokenization decision support

 A full, structured report: verdict, factor scores, rationale, blockers, levers, and practical next steps â typically 30+ pages (~9,000 words) depending on case complexity.

-Designed for one project where you want to test multiple variants: change assumptions, investor scope, liquidity setup, jurisdictional mix, operating model, or other key parameters across up to five runs.
+Designed for one serious project where you want to test multiple variants â investor scope, custody model, liquidity setup, jurisdiction, settlement model, instrument structure or other key assumptions.

 TVAC Pro (subscription)